 WALKER P. DOWNEY

-Walker Downey is a PhD candidate in the History, Theory and Criticism of Architecture and Art program at MIT.
+Walker Downey received a PhD in the History, Theory, and Criticism of Architecture and Art at the Massachusetts Institute of Technology.

 While anchored in art history, Walker’s research cuts across musicology, sound studies, media studies, and science and technology studies (STS).
 Walker is interested in contemporary sound art and its roots in experimental music of the Sixties and Seventies; the role played by electronic media—e.g., magnetic tape and circuitry—in cross-disciplinary sonic experimentation; cultural techniques and technologies of listening and silencing;